The Mystery of the Green Boots on Mount Everest

 Should Green Boots Stay on Everest Forever?

 The case of Green Boots has raised a debate about whether the corpses should be left on Everest as a warning and memorial or should be removed for the dignity of the deceased.
-Many climbers have argued that the risk involved in retrieving the bodies, while others argue that they deserve a warm farewell from family and relatives.
+Many climbers have argued that the risk involved in retrieving the bodies is too great, while others argue that they deserve a warm farewell from family and relatives.

-The death zone is the region above 8,000 m above sea level where the human body cannot breathe properly due to lack of oxygen.
-Beyond this deadly level, the human body literally starts dying due to extreme environmental conditions, a strong wind, and a narrow trail.
+The death zone is the region above 8,000 m above sea level where the human body cannot breathe properly due to a lack of oxygen.
+Beyond this deadly level, the human body starts dying due to extreme environmental conditions, strong wind, and a narrow trail.

 The green boots are one of the most well-known yet haunting features of Everest’s infamous “Death Zone.”